Skip to main content

 The daughter of impoverished Irish immigrants, Anne was born on April 14, 1866 in Feeding Hills, Agawam, Massachusetts.
 When she was five, Anne contracted trachoma, an eye disease caused by bacteria, which caused her to become partially blind.
 After her mother died in 1874, eight year old Anne and her brother Jimmie were sent to the Tewksbury Almshouse, known as the Poor House for indigent people.
 Conditions were horrible, and her brother Jimmie died shortly after arriving.

-When state officials arrived to conduct an investigation of the almshouse, Annie convinced the commissioners to send her to the Perkins Institution in South Boston, which taught blind children to read, write and spell.
+When state officials arrived to conduct an investigation of the almshouse, Annie convinced the commissioners to send her to the Perkins Institute for the Blind in South Boston, which taught blind children to read, write and spell.
 Annie entered the school in October 1880.

 After graduation, Anne was sent to Tuscumbia Alabama to teach a six year old blind child named Helen Keller.
 She began teaching Helen on March 3, 1887.
 An epiphany came for Helen one summer day when Anne splashed water on Helen's hand, then spelled out the word 'water' over and over until Helen realized that everything had a name that could be spelled out.

 Anne remained Helen's teacher until Anne's death in 1936.
-Their lives together were made into a film called The Miracle Worker, staring Anne Bancroft as Annie and Patty Duke as Helen.
+Their lives together were made into a film called The Miracle Worker, staring Anne Bancroft as Anne and Patty Duke as Helen.

 Keller attended Radcliffe College in Cambridge, MA and became a nationally renowned leader for women's rights and a founder of the American Foundation for the Blind.
 The Schlesinger Library at Radcliffe houses the Helen Keller Collection.